-Highlights of the 6th International Life Cycle Management Conference 2013
+Highlights of the 6th international Life Cycle Management conference 2013

 The 6th International Life Cycle Management Conference (LCM 2013) took place in Gothenburg from 25th to 28th August.
 PRé attended this conference and contributed with some presentations.
 Here are our highlights regarding what we heard and learned during the three days.

-This biannual conference focuses on the application of life cycle assessment in business, and tries to ensure a balance between the science behind life cycle assessment and the application to commercial situations.
+This biannual conference focuses on the application of life cycle assessment in business and tries to ensure a balance between the science behind life cycle assessment and the application to commercial situations.
 It brings the opportunity of implementing life cycle approaches into business strategy and decision-making, aiming to improve the sustainability performance of production and consumption.
 The LCM conference offers a platform where sustainability professionals from academy, industry, NGOs and public bodies bring extensive experience on how to transform sustainability into business value.

-Download the presentations from our consultants:
+Download presentations from our consultants:

 Sustainability metrics for assessing complex value chains: different frameworks and tools used

 A number of large companies focused their presentations on the implementation of smart tools used to manage the value chain and the sustainability issues encountered.
 Many have developed their own in-house tools to measure and communicate their sustainability performance.
 It seems like a general trend across business whereby such tools companies to facilitate the integration of metrics more effectively across their organizations and value chains.